Rubella Vaccine

 First Grade

-Rubella, an illness caused by the virus RuV (rubella virus), causes a pink skin rash, fever, enlarged lymph nodes, eye inflammation, headaches, and aching and swollen joints and testicles.
-Rubella complications include inflammation of the brain and a disposition to bleed due to decreased blood platelets.
+Rubella is caused by the virus RuV, which gives people a pink rash on their skin, fever, swollen lymph nodes, eye inflammation, headaches, and joints and testicles that hurt and feel full.
+Some problems that can happen after getting rubella are brain inflammation and a tendency to bleed because of fewer platelets in the blood.
 In pregnant women, it can cause a miscarriage or fetal damage known as congenital rubella syndrome (CRS), which may involve heart damage, developmental delay, deafness, and more.

 The rubella vaccine is a component of the MMRV vaccine, which also contains vaccines against measles, mumps, and chicken pox.
 It is administered as part of the routine vaccination for infants and children.